ghga-de/ghga-metadata-schema/docs/schema_markdown/AliasMixin_alias.md

 # Slot: alias

-The alias for an entity.
+The alias for an entity at the time of submission.

 URI: [https://w3id.org/GHGA-Submission-Metadata-Schema/AliasMixin_alias](https://w3id.org/GHGA-Submission-Metadata-Schema/AliasMixin_alias)